dafrancis/pieratnine/articles/semicolons-are-not-optional.md

 title: Semicolons are *NOT* optional
 date: 2012-03-23
+summary: In which I use strawmen to moan at articles which seemingly encourage bad code

 I recently read a small article about how [Semicolons in JavaScript are optional](http://mislav.uniqpath.com/2010/05/semicolons/).
 Hoo boy here we go.